mschrah/RoboND-Kinematics-Project/robond_vm_on_a_bootable_usb/port_vm_2_bootable_usb_V2.md

 We are going to use the commands `fdisk`, `swapon`, and `swapoff` in this section.
 First, let's take a look at our partition table.

+**Note**: Please modify the `sudo fdisk /dev/sda` command below according to your system.
+Here, `/dev/sda` is my usb drive.
+It can be different from `/dev/sda` on your system.
+It is usually in the format `/dev/sdx`.
+Please use `sudo fdisk -l` command to find out the correct letter of your usb drive on your system before proceeding.

 ```bash
 robond@udacity:~$ sudo fdisk /dev/sda